Machine learning vs AI vs NLP: What are the differences?

 Natural language processing (NLP) sits at the intersection of AI and human language, aiming to develop systems that can understand, interpret, and generate language.
 It's a specialized area within AI that frequently leverages ML techniques to accomplish its objectives.

 Overall, AI, ML, and NLP are interconnected yet distinct technologies, each with unique goals and applications.
-Understanding the differences between these concepts will empower you to make informed decisions when navigating the ever-evolving landscape of these technologies.
+Understanding the differences between these concepts will empower you to make informed software product decisions when navigating the ever-evolving landscape of these technologies.

 The impact of artificial intelligence (AI), machine learning (ML), and natural language processing (NLP) extends far beyond our daily lives.
 These revolutionary technologies have also made significant strides in healthcare and education, changing how we approach well-being and learning.
 Let’s discuss AI, ML, and NLP's profound influences on these two critical sectors.